 Be sure the foods you serve doesn't cause your baby to choke.
 It is easy for baby to put too much into his mouth and cause himself to choke or gag!

-As the baby gets more skillful at eating, you will be considering different foods to add to his diet.
+As your baby gets more skillful at eating, you will be considering different foods to add to his diet.

-Click here for delicious easy Baby Food Recipes for meals you can cook fast.
+Click here for delicious easy Baby Food Recipes for meals you can cook.

-Once he can eat more than pureed food you may think he can eat anything.
-The baby can not!
+Once babies can eat more than pureed food you may think they can eat anything.

 No salt in foods, even in cooking water until 1 year old.
 Babies kidneys aren't fully developed to process salt.

 Don't serve Spinach, beets, nettles, chard and celery leaves.
 These foods contain lots of nitrite which the body transforms into nitrate that hinders the intake of oxygen.
 After 1 year of age it's OK.